What is a whole foods plant based diet?

 What's the difference between a WFPB diet and a vegan diet?

 Veganism is a philosophy that rejects the commodity status of animals through abstaining from consuming animal products in food, clothing, or for entertainment.
-Vegan diets include all animal-product free foods, even processed junk foods like oreos and soda.
+Vegan diets include all animal-product free foods, even processed junk foods like Oreos and soda.
 A vegan diet is not inherently healthy, it can be a diet of junk food or an equally unhealthy starvation diet of juices and salads.
-A whole foods plant based diet, though suitable for vegans, has nothing to do with animal rights, rather it's the healthiest diet on the planet based on decades of scientific research.
+A whole foods plant based diet, though suitable for vegans, has nothing to do with animal rights, rather it's the healthiest diet for humans based on decades of scientific research.

 Can you please clarify what a whole food is?